+IN THE OFFICE OF ADMINISTRATIVE HEARINGS

+E. D., Student, by and through Parent(s) D. D. & T. S. D. Petitioner,

+No. 24C-DP-036-ADE

+ADMINISTRATIVE DECISION

+LAW JUDGE

+Mesa Unified School District Respondent.

+HEARING: Hearing sessions were conducted on the following dates: March 11, 2024, March 12, 2024, March 13, 2024, March 14, 2024, April 2, 2024, and April 3, 2024, followed by extended post-hearing legal memoranda submission and extended review.

+APPEARANCES: Amy Langerman, Esq. represented Petitioner E.D., Student, by and through Parents DD. & T.S.D.
+(Petitioner or Student).
+Kathleen Brantingham, Esq. represented Respondent Mesa Unified School District (District).

+WITNESSES:1

-1 IN THE OFFICE OF ADM IINISTRATIVE HEARINGS 2 Student, by and through No. 24C-DP-036-ADE 4 Parent(s) & Petitioner, V. ADMINISTRATIVE LAW JUDGE DECISION 5 6 7 Mesa Unified School District Respondent.
-7 8 0 conducted on the following dates: March 11, 9 10 2024, March 12, 2024, March 13, 2024, Mar followed by extended post-hearing legal me rch 14, 2024, April 2, 2024, and April 3, 2024, moranda submission and extended review.
-11 12 13 APPEARANCES: Amy Langerman, Esq. represented Petitioner Student, by and through Parents (Petitioner or Student).
-Kathleen Brantingham, Esq represented Respondent Mesa Unified School District (District).
-14 15 16 17 18 WITNESSES: (Mother); Father); Julie Bartanen, Special Education Elementary Area East Director; General Education Teacher/Zaharis Elementary School; Special Education Teacher/Zaharis Elementary School; Sherri Mulholland, Adjunct Professor at University of Arizona; 19 20 21 22 John Warner, Psy.
-D., School Psychologist; Michele Roberts, Physical Therapist; (SDI) Special Education Teacher/Zaharis Elementary School; Erika Ussery, Speech Language Pathologist; Theresa Baca, Assistant Superintendent Student Services; 23 24 25 26 HEARING RECORD : Certified Court Reporter Valerie A. Lies recorded the proceeding as the official record of the hearing on March 11, 2024.
-Karine Moore-Deysie recorded the proceeding as the official record of the hearing on March 12, 2024 and April 3, 2024.
-Leisel Baker recorded the proceeding as the official as the official record of the hearing of March 13, 2024, March 14, 2024, and April 2, 2024.
-27 28 29 30 review process with the use of a transcript until the final hearing session.
-The Tribunal does not begin its hearing sessions are complete and the post-hearing often stipulate, concede, and/or withdraw issues that, a final decision.
-1
+- (Mother); - Father); - Julie Bartanen, Special Education Elementary Area East Director; - General Education Teacher/Zaharis Elementary School; - Special Education Teacher/Zaharis Elementary School; - Sherri Mulholland, Adjunct Professor at University of Arizona; - John Warner, Psy.
+D., School Psychologist; - Michele Roberts, Physical Therapist; - (SDI) Special Education Teacher/Zaharis Elementary School; - Erika Ussery, Speech Language Pathologist; - Theresa Baca, Assistant Superintendent Student Services;

+HEARING RECORD: Certified Court Reporter Valerie A. Lies recorded the proceeding as the official record of the hearing on March 11, 2024.2 Karine Moore-Deysie recorded the proceeding as the official record of the hearing on March 12, 2024 and April 3, 2024.
+Leisel Baker recorded the proceeding as the official record of the hearing on March 13, 2024, March 14, 2024, and April 2, 2024.

+1 Throughout this Decision, proper names of parents and Student's teachers are not used in order to protect confidentiality of Student and to promote ease of redaction.
+Pseudonyms (appearing above in bold type) will be used instead.
+Proper names of administrative personnel, service providers, and expert witnesses are used.

+2 The Tribunal received the entire transcript after the final hearing session.
+The Tribunal does not begin its review process with the use of a transcript until the hearing sessions are complete and the post-hearing submissions are complete for the reason that parties often stipulate, concede, and/or withdraw issues that, therefore, would not be considered or addressed in a final decision.